yoonzm/react-native-tencent-ylh-ad/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/TencentAdExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-tencent-ad`.
+To edit the Objective-C files, open `example/ios/TencentYlhAdExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-tencent-ylh-ad`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativetencentad` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativetencentylhad` under `Android`.

 ### Commit message convention